 While they argued, the round little hen they had been chasing for the last few minutes vanished behind trees.

 Wen Yueying cried out in frustration.
 She rose from her hiding spot behind a thick bush and ran into the edge of the forest, exclaiming all the while that she was not slow at all, that the bird was simply too quick and clever.
 Wen Yiqian stood with much more grace than she had.
 He patted his knees free of dirt with care, worried as usual that he should stain the Yunmeng robes gifted to him when he arrived, and gave Wei Wuxian a look so full of annoyance that Wei Wuxian could not help but smile.

 “Are you not going after her?” he teased the boy.
 “She’ll catch it before you.”

 “No,” Wen Yiqian replied, his nose scrunched cutely.
 “A-Ying is not very smart.”

 Next to them, Jiang Yanli laughed.

 Wen Yueying did not go far anyway.
-She joined them again as they walked along the shoreline, between the edge of the river and the young trees bordering the woods, her anger warmed by sunlight and water.
+She joined them again as they walked along the shoreline, between the edge of the river and the young trees bordering the woods, her childish annoyance warmed by sunlight and water.
 Unlike Wen Yiqian, she looked to be unable to simply walk; for days now she had done nothing but run until her entire body tired and Wei Wuxian had to carry her to her room half-slumbering.
 But she grew stronger every day.
-Wei Wuxian had no doubt that his help would soon be unneeded—that she would run much farther and longer than he himself could, and not have to ask him to carry her back.
+Wei Wuxian had no doubt that his help would soon be unneeded—that she would run much farther and longer than he could himself, and not have to ask him to carry her back.

 He had told her so the night before as they ate dinner.
 “I’ll just follow the seeds,” he had said.
 “Maybe if we let them grow, little A-Yings will push out of the ground.”